Duration: | 9 Day(s) - 8 Night(s) |

 After breakfast, we drive to Bumthang Crossing approx. 3,300m high Pele la pass; then we descend towards Chendebji Chorten, built in the 18th century and has a shape of that of Bodanath temple in Nepal.
 Then, we start our journey to Bumthang, located two and a half hours towards the east.
 We cross over the Yotongla Pass(3400m) and then descend to Chumi Valley where we can see a weaving center- where professional weavers weave well-patterned fabrics out of wool known as “Yathra”.

 On the way, Visit # Prakar, or Pra, a picturesque village in the Chhume valley, perched on a small plateau located at the curve of the river.
 The village is composed of seven large stone houses and has easy access on foot from the main road (10mn walk).
+A feeder road has also connected the village since 2006.
+Prakar Ngatshang is a complex of temples and a mansion (Ngatshang), which belongs to the lineage of religious lords, as a reminder of the time when the village of Prakar was the seat of the lords of Chhume Valley.
+Overnight in a hotel.

 Day 4: Bumthang